FairportRobotics/ScoutingPASS/docs/Team Todo.md

 ## Sample

-"Adam wants to add a button to the second page of the match scouting app that, when clicked, randomly re-orders the inputs on the page."
+"Mr Hurrell has an idea to add a button to the Match Scouting home screen that, when clicked, will display a QR Code representing the URL to the Scouting App.
+Clicking another button will either dismiss the QR Code or return to the Match Scouting home screen."